carloscol-in/drf-vue-todo-app/README.md

-# JWT Authentication using React and Django REST Framework

-> This is a simple project to test JWT authentication using Django REST Framework on the backend and React.js on the frontend.

-# Run this applications
+# Todo Application

+> This is a Todo application that you can clone and use in your company to manage the tasks logs and you know who's doing what.

+# How to run

-This applications use `docker compose`, so I assume you have it installed in your machine.
+> This applications uses `docker compose`, if you don't have it installed yet, visit the [Docker's official](https://docs.docker.com/compose/install/) documentation on how to install it.

+This application has two environments; local and production.
+Production compose file should be named in a way that makes it easy to docker-compose to run; `docker-compose.yml`.